 What a battery system costs

-Installation adds £500 to £1,500 depending on whether your inverter is already battery-ready.
-If you are adding a battery to an existing solar system, check the inverter compatibility first.
-Replacing an incompatible inverter adds £1,000 to £2,500 to the total.
+Installation adds to the total if your existing inverter is not battery-compatible.
+If you are adding a battery to an existing solar system, check inverter compatibility first.
+Replacing an incompatible inverter adds significantly to the overall cost.
+Confirm this in writing before signing any contract.

-Battery prices have fallen Battery prices have fallen significantly in recent years.
+Battery prices have fallen.
+Check local conditions.
+Battery prices have fallen significantly in recent years, although local installed prices vary with installer costs, tariffs, incentives, and supply conditions.
 If you got a quote two or three years ago, get a new one.
-The economics are meaningfully better now.

 With solar panels: where the savings come from

-A typical 4 kWp solar system generates around 3,400 kWh per year in the UK.
-If 50% is exported (1,700 kWh), a battery lets you self-consume most of that instead.
+A 4 kWp solar system generates roughly 3,000 to 5,000 kWh per year depending on your location and climate.
+If 50% is exported, a battery lets you self-consume most of that instead, reducing how much electricity you buy from the grid.

 Without solar panels: a harder case

-Without solar, the only saving comes from buying cheap overnight electricity and avoiding expensive peak electricity.
-This requires a time-of-use tariff.
+Without solar, savings come entirely from buying off-peak electricity at a lower rate and discharging during expensive peak periods.
+This requires access to a time-of-use tariff.

 Payback period: what to expect